Frequently asked questions about health insurance

 According to U.S. Census data, 14% of Washington residents were uninsured in 2013, and that had dropped to 6% by 2016.
 For perspective, the national uninsured rate was 14.5% in 2013, and had fallen to 8.6% by 2016.
 By 2019, the uninsured rate in Washington had inched up a little, to 6.6% (nationwide, the uninsured rate also increased slightly by 2019 — under the Trump administration — to 9.2%).

-As of early 2021, there were more than 202,000 Washington residents enrolled in private plans through Washington Healthplanfinder, all of whom have coverage for the ACA’s essential health benefits.
+As of early 2022, there were nearly 211,000 Washington residents enrolled in private plans through Washington Healthplanfinder, all of whom had coverage for the ACA’s essential health benefits.

-Enrollment grew in 2021 during the COVID/American Rescue Plan special enrollment period, and 78% of enrollees are now receiving premium subsidies that offset the monthly cost of their health insurance premiums, making coverage more accessible and affordable than it would otherwise be (this is an increase from just 62% of enrollees at the start of 2021, before the ARP was implemented; the ARP has made subsidies larger and more widely available in 2021 than they have been in past years).
+And 70% of enrollees were receiving premium subsidies in 2022 to offset the monthly cost of their health insurance premiums, making coverage more accessible and affordable than it would otherwise be (this is an increase from 62% of enrollees at the start of 2021, before the ARP was implemented; the ARP has made subsidies larger and more widely available than they have been in prior years).